ginoskler/ginoskler.github.io/_pages/about.md

 Research Interests
 ======
 I am interested in applied geometry and analysis across many computational and scientific fields.
-In past projects, I have worked on information geometry, topological data analysis and Monte-Carlo simulations.
+In past projects, I have worked on information geometry, topological data analysis, and Monte-Carlo simulations.

 Recent Coursework
 ======